How to think about contract management in an era of rising regulation and compliance enforcement.

 - Keep the benefits of a successful implementation top-of-mind, and how the process will change everyone’s daily work lives.

-The “As Is” approach: taking inventory by asking stakeholders
+The “As Is” approach: Involving contract management stakeholders

-- Have you identified each point in the current CLM business process where information is captured or created?
+- Have you identified each point in the current contract and business process where information is captured or created?

 - Are there multiple points where contracts or aggregations of contracts are captured?